-The Old Dowlin Mill, Ruidoso’s oldest building, is one of those landmarks that visitors to Ruidoso remember long after leaving.
-The iconic large-scale water wheel that greets visitors is one of the only remaining operable water wheels in the Southwest and today still turns the massive stones used to grind wheat.
+Ruidoso’s oldest building, Dowlin Mill, is one of those landmarks that visitors to Ruidoso remember long after leaving.
+The iconic large-scale water wheel that greets visitors is one of the only remaining operable water wheels in the Southwest.
+The Old Dowlin Mill still turns the massive stones used to grind wheat to this day.

-The building itself also speaks to its native heritage with its adobe and rock walls, wood floors and tin roof.
-In fact, in its earlier days it served as the perfect backdrop for dinner parties and dances, with such notable guests as the infamous outlaw William Bonney, or “Billy the Kid.”
-Billy, who was well-liked by the Dowlin and Lesnet families, was even said to have escaped capture at the mill when the young Annie Lesnet helped hide him in a flour barrel, thanks to his small stature, as the posse approached.
+The building itself also speaks to its native heritage with its adobe and rock walls, wood floors, and tin roof.
+In fact, in its earlier days, it served as the perfect backdrop for dinner parties and dances, with such notable guests as the infamous outlaw William Bonney, or “Billy the Kid.”
+Furthermore, Billy was well-liked by the Dowlin and Lesnet families.
+It was even said that in order to escape capture at the mill, the young Annie Lesnet helped hide him in a flour barrel as the posse approached.